laurent-brisson/academic-kickstart/content/project/pedagogy.md

 tags = ['pedagogy', 'motivation', 'autonomy', 'role-playing games']

 # Project summary to display on homepage.
-summary = "Discover some innovations in pedagogy in order to act on students' autonomy and motivation through different activities such as role-playing or group MCQ"
+summary = "Discover some innovations in pedagogy in order to act on students' autonomy and motivation through different activities such as role-playing or group MCQ."

 # Optional image to display on homepage.
 image_preview = "jeu-de-role.jpg"